 Disclosure: This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and purchase something we have mentioned.
 While clicking these links won't cost you any extra money, they help us keep the site up and running!
 Thank you for your support!

-Over the last couple of decades, researchers have accumulated a mountain of data, demonstrating what dog lovers have long known: The health benefits of dog ownership for your physical and mental well-being are plentiful.
+Over the last couple of decades, researchers have accumulated a mountain of data, demonstrating what dog lovers have long known: The ways dogs can improve your physical and mental well-being are plentiful.

 These health benefits manifest in a number of different ways.
 Some offer no tangible advantage over conventional approaches, but others produce better results than any traditional treatment or approach can.

-Some of the most important and helpful health benefits of owning a dog include:
+Some of the most important ways dogs can improve your health include:

 Although not all dog owners take their dogs on regular walks, those living in apartments or urban areas will find themselves walking around with Waggy McPuppy Pants at least three times a day.